by Darrel G. Tyree

 I had graduated from college but had no work experience.
-Because I was young and enthusiastic I had more ideas than were possible to implement, but Jim was always available to hear them.
+Because I was young and enthusiastic, I had more ideas than were possible to implement, but Jim was always available to hear them.
 He would encourage me to try anything, whether practical or not.
 Because of my youth and inexperience, I made a lot of mistakes.
-Jim made sure that each of my mistakes was a learning experience, and I was never made to feel bad that I had tried and failed.
+Jim made sure that each of my mistakes was a learning experience.
+I was never made to feel bad that I had tried and failed.

 Jim could always find a way to make you feel good about yourself.
-On one occasion, we announced that we intended to increase our employee’s cost in the health care plan, and to reduce paid sick leave.
+On one occasion, we announced that we intended to increase our employee’s costs in the health care plan and to reduce paid sick leave.
 We received so much criticism about reducing paid sick leave that we decided to drop that.

 I quickly learned we had a very small market and had been losing money for years.
-The niche we filled was drying up, and there were no other directions or options where the company could go in order to survive.
+The niche we filled was drying up, and there were no other directions the company could go in order to survive.
 Our budgets were tight and raises were small.
-In spite of this adverse environment, during those years morale and camaraderie was very high among all employees.
+In spite of this adverse environment, morale and camaraderie were very high among all employees.

-One day Jim called me into his office and gave me a 50 percent pay increase.
+One day Jim called me into his office and gave me a 50% percent pay increase.
 To say the least, I was surprised and very grateful.
-I asked if the company could really afford such an increase, but Jim explained that my contribution to the company was such that the entire Board of Directors had decided that I should be rewarded.
-The following Friday, Jim called me into his office and told me that unfortunately my job had been eliminated.
+I asked if the company could really afford such an increase, but Jim explained that my contribution to the company was such that the entire Board of Directors had decided I should be rewarded.
+The following Friday, Jim called me into his office and told me that unfortunately, my job had been eliminated.

-I never understood why I received a pay increase just a week before my discharge until I was hired several weeks later by a new company — at the 50 percent higher salary.
-Jim was looking out for my future, even as I left the company.
+I never understood why I received a pay increase a week before my discharge until I was hired several weeks later by a new company — at the 50% higher salary.
+Jim was looking out for my future even as I left the company.